 This is a question our clients commonly ask.
 When does it make economic sense to drop collision coverage from your auto insurance?
 Here are our slightly oversimplified rules.

 “The 3 Rules of Tens”

-We’ve created these simple guides to help you consider when it’s less risky to remove collision coverage from your Maine auto insurance policy:
+It might be helpful to consider three things when evaluating the risk you take when you remove collision coverage from your Maine auto insurance policy:

 - TEN PERCENT – When collision coverage costs more than 10% of the book value of your vehicle plus your collision deductible.
 For example, if the book value of your vehicle is $3,000 and your collision deductible is $500, consider removing collision coverage if it costs more than $350 per year for that vehicle.

 - TEN YEARS – If your vehicle is more than 10 years old, it may no longer have enough value to warrant insuring.

 - TEN TIMES – If you have 10 times your collision premium in a “rainy day fund”, you probably have enough of a cushion to put a sizable down payment on a replacement vehicle.
 If you pay $350 a year for collision insurance and your “rainy day fund” has at least $3500 in it, you might reasonably risk dropping collision coverage.
 If you don’t have that much saved, you would probably need the insurance proceeds to help you make a down payment on another vehicle.

 The Risk of Removing Collision

 - Hitting someone when you are at fault – or partly at fault

 - Someone hits your car, and is at fault, but doesn’t have insurance (or enough insurance)